Chapola Productions

 Rhythm: Music, just like your heartbeat, just like the Universe, has a pulse!
 We use a metronome and/or all the resources available in today's technology to help you learn to play with perfect rhythm.

-Parents: We expect you to be involved in the whole process including the lessons, practice, homework and "Music Parties" (we don't do Recitals).
+Parents: Although not required, parents are encouraged to be involved in the whole process including the lessons.
 It is truly a team effort!

 Productive & Fun: We make progress and have a good time while doing it!